Jared Petty of Limited Run Games on the business of joy

 Do you have a personal favorite?

-I used to work in the book division, so I love the Monkey Island collector’s edition for the book and the square box.
+I used to work in the book division, so I love the Monkey Island collector’s edition for its book and the square box.
 It’s beautiful.
 The Scott Pilgrim one is great.
 It makes you feel good just to see it.
 I go open it up at times just to feel happy.

 Is there something you’re working on that you can tease from the future?